cmandadifairway/az_marketing_integrations_api/tf/README.md

 ​            |

-# ff-admin-api Terraform
+# ffadmin Terraform

-This source code is used to deploy the ff-admin-api function app for Fairway IT using the AzureRM Provider for Terraform for more information please visit: <https://www.terraform.io/docs/providers/azurerm/r/app_service.html>
+This source code is used to deploy the ffadmin function app for Fairway IT using the AzureRM Provider for Terraform for more information please visit: <https://www.terraform.io/docs/providers/azurerm/r/app_service.html>

 This will create an Azure Function App(Consumption Model), Applications Insights, Storage Account, & Key Vault.